Word-of-Mouth & Virality Framework

 STEPPS Overview

 Not a checklist — a multiplier.
-Each principle independently increases the likelihood of sharing.
-The most contagious ideas activate multiple STEPPS simultaneously.
-But even activating one or two well can dramatically increase word-of-mouth.
+Each principle independently increases sharing; the most contagious ideas activate several at once, but even one or two done well dramatically increase word-of-mouth.

 | Principle |